akshaypardeshi26/akshaypardeshi26/README.md

 The side projects, work and tutorials I have been doing are pushed here.

-Diverse opics are covered.
+Diverse topics are covered.

-containing basics stuff like ,intro to matlab,LATEX.
+contains basics stuff like ,intro to matlab,LATEX.

-It will also have some advance OpenCV project work.
+It also has some advance OpenCV project work.

 Take a look at repo..hope it will be useful.